Skip to content

 Obama Has Meltdown After Supreme Court Hands Down Blockbuster Ruling

-Posted on May 4, 2026May 4, 2026 By admin
+Posted on May 4, 2026May 4, 2026 By Benjamin Harris

 Former U.S. President Barack Obama publicly criticized a recent decision by the Supreme Court of the United States, calling it a significant shift in how voting rights laws are applied to congressional redistricting.